The Particle

 Particle<3, 2> p;

 This is a templated data type, designed to allow flexibility in the number and type of components that the particles carry.
 The first template parameter is the number of extra Real variables this particle will have (either single or double precision [1]), while the second is the number of extra integer variables.
-It is important to note that this is the number of extra real and integer variables; a particle will always have at least BL_SPACEDIM real components that store the particle’s position and 2 integer components that store the particle’s id and cpu numbers.
-[2]
+It is important to note that this is the number of extra real and integer variables; a particle will always have at least AMREX_SPACEDIM real components that store the particle’s position and one 64-bit integer component that stores a combination of the particle’s unique id and cpu numbers.

-The particle struct is designed to store these variables in a way that minimizes padding, which in practice means that the Real components always come first, and the integer components second.
+The particle struct is stored such that the Real components come first and the integer component second.
 Additionally, the required particle variables are stored before the optional ones, for both the real and the integer components.
 For example, say we want to define a particle type that stores a mass, three velocity components, and two extra integer flags.
-Our particle struct would be set up like:
+Our particle struct would be declared like:

 Particle<4, 2> p;

-and the order of the particle components in would be (assuming BL_SPACEDIM is 3): x y z m vx vy vz id cpu flag1 flag2.
-[3]
+and the order of the particle components in would be (assuming AMREX_SPACEDIM is 3): x y z m vx vy vz idcpu flag1 flag2.
+[2]

 Setting Particle data